akiomiyao/ped/README.md

 \# ln -s /usr/local/bin/perl5 /usr/bin/perl
 will be required, if you run the PED script on computer cluster with FreeBSD.
 - If you want to run on computer cluster, Torque job scheduler is required.
-Install method of Torque for CentOS 7 is described in the [Install of Torque grid engne](https://github.com/akiomiyao/ped/wiki/Install-of-Torque) .
 Torque with default setting works fine.
 For the customized Torque, modification of script may be required.

 ## Instruction for bidirectional method